henrik7264/PY_Actors/README.md

   main.py
 ```

-A number of examples are provided as part of the ReSyAct library.
-They should provide enough information of how to use the ReSyAct library.
+A number of examples are provided as part of the Actors library.
+They should provide enough information to setup your development environment.

 ## hkjhkhjk
 The following sections describe messages, actors, schedulers, timers and state machines.
 As the library expands new features will be add

 ### Messages (Python)
-Messages are one of the most important concepts of the ReSyAct library.
+Messages are one of the most important concepts of the Actors library.
 A message is simply a class!

 The most simple message consist of nothing but a class definition: